14 Climate 14 Climate

 The Sustainable Africa Scenario

 The Africa Energy Policy scenario reduces Africa’s carbon emissions and emulates a transition to renewables.
 However, Africa has a larger gap between energy production and demand than in the Current Path forecast without additional poverty reductions or improvements in average incomes.
-Things change if Africa successfully pursues the ambitions reflected in the Combined Agenda 2063 scenario.
+Things change if Africa successfully pursues the ambitions reflected in the Combined scenario.

 In the second step (Chart 14), we thus develop a Sustainable Africa scenario.
-It combines the Africa Energy Policy scenario with the Combined Agenda 2063 scenario, which consists of eight sectoral scenarios that advance Africa’s development prospects (ranging from agriculture to manufacturing and the full implementation of the AfCFTA).
+It combines the Africa Energy Policy scenario with the Combined scenario, which consists of eight sectoral scenarios that advance Africa’s development prospects (ranging from agriculture to manufacturing and the full implementation of the AfCFTA).
 One of the effects of the combined scenario is an acceleration of Africa's demographic transition to the extent that the continent would have 207 million fewer people by 2050 and 419 million fewer people in 2063 compared to the Current Path forecast.

 Chart 15: Sustainable Africa Scenario